Associate Professor, Coordinator and Undergraduate Advisor

 Her research is grounded in the idea that an individual’s daily behavior, as reflected by the material record, can provide important insights into large-scale societal changes in the ancient world.

 Since 2009 she has been a staff member at the Gabii Project (excavating the town of Gabii, 18 km East of Rome).
-Excavations are leading to a number of important discoveries regarding urbanism in ancient Italy, burial practices, and domestic and public architecture in the Roman Republic.
-This ongoing project is run as a summer field school for students interested in learning state-of-the-art excavation, study, and recording techniques.
+Excavations are leading to a number of important discoveries regarding urbanism, burial practices, and domestic and public architecture in Roman Italy.
+The Gabii Project is run as an archaeological field school for students interested in learning state-of-the-art excavation, study, and recording techniques.
 At Gabii, Dr. Banducci is the Director of Finds, responsible for coordinating the study and publication of the vast array of artefacts from the site.
 She runs the Gabii Finds Research Group which is supported by a grant from the Loeb Classical Library Foundation.